Search: 7354 results

 The sons of Beriah were Heber and Malchiel, who was the father of Birzaith.

 The sons of Japhlet: Pasach, Bimhal, and Ashvath.
-These were the sons of Japhlet.
+These [were] the sons of Japhlet.

 The sons of Shemer were Ahi and Rohgah, Jehubbah and Aram.

-The sons of his brother Helem were Zophah, Imna, Shelesh and Amal.
+And the sons of his brother Helem were Zophah, Imna, Shelesh and Amal.

 The sons of Zophah were Suah, Harnepher, Shual, Beri and Imrah,